Top 10 Diabetes Medications for Controlling your Blood Sugar Levels

 Following are the classes of oral medicines for diabetes type-2:

-The medicines that belong to this class slow down the digestion of starches, carbohydrates, and sugar.
+According to the National Institutes of Health, medicines in this class slow down the digestion of starches, carbohydrates, and sugar.
 Such medicines maintain even and constant blood sugar levels after meals.
 Gastric problems and diarrhea are the common side effects of this class of medicines.

 Popular Brand Names